MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 Picking the right scaling strategy refers to selecting the appropriate approach, either vertical or horizontal scaling.
 You base the choice on the specific characteristics and requirements of a workload.

-**Understand vertical scaling (scaling up).** Vertical scaling involves increasing the capacity of a single resource, such as upgrading to a larger server or instance size.
+**Understand vertical scaling.** Vertical scaling involves increasing the capacity of a single resource, such as upgrading to a larger server or instance size.
 It's suitable when the workload can benefit from increased processing power, memory, or other resources within a single instance.
 Vertical scaling is advantageous when the workload isn't easily divided into smaller parts or when the application architecture doesn't support horizontal scaling.

-**Understand horizontal scaling (scaling out).** Horizontal scaling involves adding more instances or resources to distribute the workload across multiple servers.
+**Understand horizontal scaling.** Horizontal scaling involves adding more instances or resources to distribute the workload across multiple servers.
 It's suitable when the workload can be divided into smaller parts that can run independently.
 Horizontal scaling offers benefits such as improved resiliency, increased capacity, and the ability to handle increased traffic or workload demands.
 It's effective for cloud-native applications designed to run on multiple nodes.

 **Understand the workload.** It's important to note that the suitability of vertical or horizontal scaling depends on the specific characteristics and requirements of the workload.
 Regular performance monitoring and testing can help optimize the scaling strategy over time.